Dispatch's Second Chance (and The Game Awards Predictions)

 The last season was great.
 I think the last season with Vecna was fantastic.

 It's just going to be very weird for me because if I watch them sequentially, there's going to be immediate aging from one episode to another.

-Dude, yeah.
+Yeah, which is fine, whatever.
 There is a, it's fine.

 There is an inherent kind of detachment, it feels like, maybe, from

-considering it's been like, I think, in the fiction of the show, like a couple weeks since the ending of season four.
+considering it's been like, I think in the fiction of the show, like a couple weeks since the ending of season four.
 I don't know that they are bringing the

 urgency, but I think overall it's good.
 The other thing I really wanted to talk about that I've been playing constantly

-is the Castle Crashers Painter Boss Paradise DLC that came out earlier this year?
+is the Castle Crashers Painter Boss Paradise DLC that came out earlier this year.

 Okay, this makes so much sense.
 I saw this pop up on Steam for you, and I was like, Griffin, what is happening?